-qualifier: locale-name parameter-instantiation
+qualifier : locale-name parameter-instantiation

 We have already seen locale instances as arguments to interpretation in Section 5.
-As before, the qualifier serves to disambiguate names from different instances of the same locale.
-While in interpretation qualifiers default to mandatory, in import and in the sublocale command, they default to optional.
+As before, the qualifier serves to disambiguate names from different instances of the same locale, and unless designated with a "?" it must occur in name references.